9aia/castor/README.md

 ## Contribute

 Got feedback, ideas, or just want to help shape Castor?
 Open an issue or send a PR.
 Contributions are welcome at any stage.

+Check out the [contributing guide](./CONTRIBUTING.md) for details.

 ## Roadmap